-Golden State Water Company conducted a source water assessment in December 2002 for each groundwater well serving the customers of its Orcutt System.
+Golden State Water Company conducted a source water assessment in 2002 and 2014 for each of the groundwater wells serving the customers of its Tanglewood System.

 The groundwater well sources are considered most vulnerable to one or more of the following possible contaminating activities.
-Contaminants associated with these activities have not been detected in the water supply: apartments/condominiums, fire stations, gasoline station, high-density housing, oil wells, parks, water supply wells, storm drain discharge points, stormwater detention facilities, and roads/ streets.
+Contaminants associated with these activities have not been detected in the water supply: high density housing, road right-of-ways, roads/streets, and schools.

-One of the groundwater well sources is considered most vulnerable to the following activities which have been associated with contaminants detected in the water supply: fertilizer/pesticide/herbicide application and irrigated crops.
+One of the groundwater wells is considered most vulnerable to the following activities that have been associated with contaminants detected in the water supply: agricultural drainage, agricultural wells, fertilizer/pesticide/herbicide application, and irrigated crops.